maxwett/badabob-datastory.github.io/index.md

 There are of course limitations with this analysis.
 Most prevalently, we see that romantic comedies appear in movies that have a non-stereotypical representation of women.
 It is however well-known that in general in romantic comedies women are solely love interests and are thus portrayed stereotypically.
 This highlights the need to not only look at the proportion of actresses, the proportion of women character and the age difference but consider other factors.
 More precisely **the vocabulary linked** to female and male actors in general.
 This is a perfect segue into our final analysis: *The Vocabulary Analysis*

-### Ratio of stereotypical vs non-stereotypical movies through time.
-### Which genres display a strong difference in prevalence in stereotypical vs non-stereotypical movies.
-### Vocabulary associated with female characters through time.

 # References
 [^1]: [The Hollywood Reporter, *Study Finds Women Represent a Third of Onscreen Population in Film*, 2022](https://www.hollywoodreporter.com/movies/movie-news/women-onscreen-representation-film-study-1235111493/)